wesscheid/Spiro/README.md

 - Try small **Animation Speed** values (0.005–0.03) for smoother, hypnotic motion.
 - Use the **Dual Curve Mode** to mix harmonograph and spiro formulas.
+- **Capture Your Creations**: Use the "Capture Video" button to record your animations.
+A "REC" indicator will show on the canvas while recording.
 - Toggle **Reverse Alternate Layers** for rotating interference effects.
 - Curate your favorite looks into `themes.js` and reload with the **Shuffle Theme** button.